-In the print industry, businesses like Benchmark go through an extensive amount of office supplies each year.
+In the print industry, businesses like Visual Edge IT go through an extensive amount of office supplies each year.
 Supplies like paper, binders, envelopes, writing utensils, printer supplies, sticky notes, paper clips and more.
 Because of this, we feel its is important for your business to become more environmentally friendly.

 Here are 5 ways you can recycle the unusually recyclable products in your office.